-Collagen supplements are popular for their benefits to skin, joint, and bone health, but not all collagen types are equally eco-friendly.
-With collagen primarily sourced from marine or bovine origins, each type has distinct environmental impacts.
+Collagen supplements are popular for their benefits to skin, joint, and bone health, but not all supplements are equally eco-friendly.
+Primarily sourced from marine or bovine origins, each type has distinct environmental impacts.
 As awareness around sustainability grows, understanding the differences in sourcing can help you make an eco-conscious choice.
 This guide explores the environmental footprint of marine vs. bovine collagen and how to choose a sustainably sourced product.

 Introduction: Why Sustainable Collagen Matters